nijave/aws-container-sample/ec2-deployment/README.md

 8. (optional) Run `terraform destroy` to remove provisioned infrastructure.

 Note: Terraform will generate additional files it uses to track the state of the infrastructure on AWS.
 Additional information on managing these files can be found in [Terraform documentation](https://www.terraform.io/docs/state/index.html)

+## Management Notes
+- Logs can be viewed by ssh-ing into the EC2 instance and checking Docker logs
+- Troubleshooting can be done via connecting to the EC2 instance and working with Docker interactively